BANNER SSB (Self-Service Banner)– an online administrative system that provides personal information and transactions such as:

 DOUBLE DRIVE – U-shaped driveway located off College Avenue at the main gates of the University; also known as GW Circle.

-DOWNTOWN – Downtown Fredericksburg, featuring shops, restaurants, and historic sites.
+DOWNTOWN – Downtown Fredericksburg, features shops, restaurants, and historic sites.

 EAGLE – UMW mascot.
-Additionally, shorthand used by many students for the residential building Eagle Landing.
+Additionally, a shorthand used by many students for the residential building Eagle Landing.

 EAGLE VILLAGE – a residential and retail mixed-use village for townspeople, students, and faculty to shop, live, work, and enjoy entertainment facilities.
 Eagle Landing is the residence hall at Eagle Village.